mnot/I-D/for-the-users/draft.md

 designed to support, sometimes indirectly.
 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people using the network that the router operates within.

+An end user could be an individual, or it could be a collection of them; whether that be a social movement, a business, or a government that represents a large number of people.

 That said, end users are not necessarily a homogenous group; often, but not always, interactions on the Internet are characterised by a seller/buyer, publisher/reader, or service provider/consumer relationship.
-Conflicts in these interests are out of scope in this document; from the point of view of the Internet, all of these parties are end users.

-Likewise, even though we use the term "user" here, this does not necessarily denote a passive relationship with the Internet; someone producing content, selling goods or providing a service is equally a user of the Internet.
+Also, it's important to note that even though we use the term "user" here, this does not necessarily denote a passive relationship with the Internet; someone producing content, selling goods or providing a service is equally a user of the Internet.
 The emphasis here is on "end" -- as in endpoint {{?RFC3724}}.

 # Why End Users are Prioritised {#why}